 My colleague recently shared his thoughts on the election and advised investors to approach the results with humility, patience and consistency.
 As somebody who used to thrive from the excitement of speculative investments and market-moving macro events, this philosophy is something I’ve been converted to recently and encourage all investors to consider.

 Amidst all the noise, we emphasise that valuations are a much more effective predictor of returns than the party who wins the White House.
-Morningstar research found that part affiliation accounts for only 0.8% of the variability of US equity market returns across presidential terms.
+Morningstar research found that party affiliation accounts for only 0.8% of the variability of US equity market returns across presidential terms.
 However, the beginning valuation of the market explains almost 18% of the difference in returns.

 chart of US equity returns